Leave the airlines to us.

 Journey to Guanacaste on the northwest side of Costa Rica, an area containing one of the last tropical dry forests on the planet.
 You'll travel by Arenal Lake.
 The lake is important for both producing 12% of the country's energy and as a popular destination for windsurfing, kayaking and fishing.
 We also stop at the Santa Rosa National Park, founded in 1971 as the nation's first national park and a beautiful site for extensive environmental research.
 In the late afternoon, arrive at your seaside hotel and its pristine white beaches.

 Enjoy a free day at the beach.
-Development projects are limited along the coastline to preserve the ecosystem, making this a wonderful place to enjoy Costa Rica's beautiful sun and surf.
+This is a wonderful place to learn about how conservation can go hand-in-hand with development projects as you soak up Costa Rica's beautiful sun and surf.